gbiggs/rtctree/README.txt

 - New API call to unbind a name from a context
 - Allow access to more CORBA objects
 - Catch more zombies
+- Handle unknown CORBA object types.
+- Handle the case of unknown port owners.
+- Added locks to make rtctree objects thread-safe.
+- Added API for forcing a re-parse of any object in the tree.
+- Cleaned up __init__ functions for proper inheritence handling.
+- New API call to get the state of a component in a specific EC.
+- New API call to update the state of a component in a specific EC.